amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 ```

 {{% notice warning %}}
-Do not remove the empty line before the word "response".
+Do not remove the empty line between the header and body sections.
 It is a requirement of the HTTP protocol.
 {{% /notice %}}

-Now the `curl` command on the `CLIENT` will output the response.
+Now the `curl` command on the `CLIENT` will output the body of the response.

 ## Deploy a simple web server